 1 large potato or two smaller ones, peeled and chopped – don’t use too many here.
 One or two gives thickness to the soup, more makes it gloopy and reminiscent of wallpaper paste… not what you want!

 a mixture of veg of your choice.
-The pictured blender jug and very green soup had (leek, potato, garlic), 3 carrots, several broccoli florets form the garden, quite a few perpetual spinach leaves (leaf beet) from garden, dark green cabbage leaves also garden sourced It also included small bunches of sage and parsley.
+The top pictured soup had (leek, potato, garlic), 3 carrots, several broccoli florets form the garden, quite a few perpetual spinach leaves (leaf beet) from garden, dark green cabbage leaves also garden sourced 🙂 It also included small bunches of sage and parsley.
 Obviously this led to a very green soup.
 A focus on say parsnips and red peppers would give a nice pinky red one – a tin of tomatoes could be added too.
 Don’t forget wild foods – nettles make a nice inclusion to soup.

 salt to taste

 Fry the onion/leek and garlic in the oil or marg. for a few minutes then add the potato and any other non-green leafy veg such as carrots/parsnips/peppers/courgettes etc. Cover with water and cook gently until the potato is soft.
 Then add any greens that are going in and cook for a few minutes.
 Alternatively at this juncture you can add the greens and turn off the heat, make sure the lid is properly on and leave it for a little while to slow cook without power (10 minutes onward).
 Blend it all up and enjoy, maybe with some herb bread?

 Creating a Forest Garden: a great book on this novel way of growing

 edible crops – with nature doing most of the work for you.
 A forest

 garden is modelled on young natural woodland, with a wide range of

 crops growing in different vertical layers.
 Unlike in a conventional